IRTF-HRPC/.github/hrpccharter.md

  * To expose the relations between protocols and human rights values, with a focus on the human rights framework, such as the policy implications of technology choices and the technical implications of policy choices.
  * To suggest guidelines to protect the Internet as a human-rights-enabling environment and a global public good in future protocol development.
- * To increase the awareness in both the human rights community and the technical community of the importance of the Internet's technical workings, and their impact on human rights and the public interest.
+ * To increase awareness in both the human rights community and the technical community of the importance of the Internet's technical workings, and their impact on human rights and the public interest.
-* To create a place for discussions and analysis of the relationship between protocol development, and their human rights and policy implications by, among other mechanisms, serving as a bridge between the human rights and the protocols development communities.
+* To create a place for discussions and analysis of the relationship between protocol development, and their human rights and policy implications by, among other mechanisms, serving as a bridge between the human rights and the protocol's development communities.

 ## Outputs

 The research group plans on using a variety of research methods to create different outputs including, but not limited to:

  * Internet-Drafts, some of which may be published in IRTF RFC stream.
-These will concern progress of the research group, will described methodologies considered, and will define any possible protocol considerations.
+These will concern progress of the research group, will describe methodologies considered, and will define any possible protocol considerations.
- * Research papers for publication elsewhere concerning both policy and academic topics which can include in-depth analysis, discussions and review of the values embedded in the Internet architecture.
+ * Research papers for publication elsewhere concerning both policy and academic topics, which can include in-depth analysis, discussions and review of the values embedded in the Internet architecture.
  * Protocol analysis to research their concrete impact on human rights and the public interest.

 Note that the HRPC research group does not set policy for the IETF.